A Parent’s Guide to the Grand Rapids Public Museum

 The second floor of the museum features my personal favorite area, the Roger B. Chaffee Planetarium.
 Be sure to catch a show here sometime, it is a lot of fun.
 The Little Star That Could is a great show if you want to take younger kids.

-Treat your ears to something new by taking in a Mighty Wurlitzer Organ concert on the Meijer Theater (also located on the second floor).
-It’s a very unique and cool experience.
+Treat your ears to something new by taking in a Mighty Wurlitzer Organ concert.
+You can check their calendar to see when they are offering this unique and cool experience.

 Additional things to see on the second floor: